sajari/interview-init/be/README.md

 The code already has two high level interfaces `Fetcher` and `Entity`, a basic in-memory implementation of a `Fetcher`, `FetcherInMemory` and an unimplemented `FetcherCache`.

-Have a look through these classes and the current tests
+Have a look through these classes and the current tests.

 ## Building